musement/api-documentation/Authentication.md

 ### Client Credentials

 As described in the previou article this grant type is useful if you don't have any customer context.
 Obtain an `Access Token` is very easy and you just need to send a request to the endpoint `/api/v3/login` specifing you `client_id` and `client_secret`
-* client_secret

 ##### _Example_